 No one knows what will become of bitcoin.
 It is mostly unregulated, but some countries like Japan, China, and Australia have begun weighing regulations.
 Governments are concerned about taxation and their lack of control over the currency.
-After looking at bitcoins from all the dimensions, yet it is difficult to arrive at a conclusion at this very point as to whether bitcoin will act as an advantage in the coming future or will grow dark over the time.
+After looking at bitcoins from all the dimensions, yet it is difficult to arrive at a conclusion at this very point as to whether bitcoin will act as an advantage in the coming future or will grow dark over time.

 The future of this market is mired in uncertainty.
 The pushes and pulls on the Bitcoin price are diverse.
 Some are slow but steady, while the others are violent and sentimental.
-Banks and governments are for the most part reacting inappropriately to the Bitcoin disruption because while some are embracing the innovation while, the others are stuck in hubris.
-Hence, it’s little difficult to declare bitcoin as a bubble at the first place and if so, predicting the timing of its burst cannot be foreseen, as it greatly depends on the role that several factors will be playing lately.
+Banks and governments are for the most part reacting inappropriately to the Bitcoin disruption because while some are embracing the innovation while, others are stuck in hubris.
+Hence, it’s a little difficult to declare bitcoin as a bubble in the first place and if so, predicting the timing of its burst cannot be foreseen, as it greatly depends on the role that several factors will be playing lately.